robertduplock/scifibooks.club/content/en/reviews/the-legacy-of-heorot-book-review.md

 *The Legacy of Heorot* was published back in 1989.
 Written by powerhouse duo Larry Niven and Jerry Pournelle (with a little help from Steven Barnes), it tells the tale of a group of humans who endure a ten year frozen trip out to a new planet to start a human colony.

 <!-- more -->

+*The Legacy of Heorot* is an unashamebly masculine book.
+The main character, Cadmann Weyland, is a macho soldier with a chip on his shoulder.
+He's surrounded by big heads and soft bodies, and being the simple army grunt that he is, he feels out of place.